Bayesian regression with spatio-temporal varying coefficients: Introduction

 In this work we introduce a novel spatio-temporal dependent process through a hierarchical model that relies on latent variables.
-The process has normal marginal distributions and we use it as a prior distribution for spatio-temporal varying coefficients $\bbeta_{i,t}$ in a generalised linear regression framework.
-We use our proposal to identify space and time variations in our motivating study of the impact of climate variables in the morbidity of gastrointestinal and respiratory diseases.
+The process has a joint multivariate normal distributions with very flexible associations that can accommodate spatial, temporal and spatio-temporal interaction dependences.
+We then use it as a prior distribution for spatio-temporal varying coefficients $\bbeta_{i,t}$ in a generalised linear regression framework.
+We use the proposed model to identify space and time variations in our motivating study of the impact of climate variables in the morbidity of gastrointestinal and respiratory diseases.

 The contents of the rest of the paper is as follows: In Section \ref{sec:prior} we introduce our space-time dependent process and study its association properties.
 In Section \ref{sec:model} we define the framework of generalised linear regression models with time-varying coefficients and obtain the corresponding posterior distributions when we use our space-time process as prior distribution.
-Section \ref{sec:data} contains a detail study of the climate change impact on the morbidity of some diseases in Mexico.
+Section \ref{sec:data} contains a detail study of the climate variables impact on the morbidity of some diseases in Mexico.
+A comparison with alternative priors is also included.
 We conclude with some remarks in Section \ref{sec:conclusion}.